 The OSA shall appoint a weather monitor, and a deputy weather monitor.
-If a significant amount of rain is forecast, then the weather monitor will liaise with team captains throughout the day.

 Based on forecast information, and possibly taking into account the views of the team captains, the weather monitor will decide if play is to be cancelled.
 All players should assume that play is to proceed unless they hear otherwise.
 Captains will be notified by 4:30pm on the day of the game if the game is being cancelled or postponed.